Insight • Search & content

 Tier 1: Core content (high investment, high value)

-• Long-form articles with original research, frameworks, and expert perspective
+• Long-form articles with original research, frameworks and an expert point of view

-• Documentary-style video showcasing process, case studies, or industry insights
+• Documentary-style video that shows process, case studies or industry insight

-• Comprehensive guides that serve as definitive resources on key topics
+• Comprehensive guides that act as the reference point for a key topic

 Tier 2: Derivative content (medium investment, broad reach)

-• Short-form video clips extracted from longer videos or created from article key points
+• Short-form video clips cut from longer videos or built from the main points of an article

-• Infographics that visualize data and frameworks from articles
+• Infographics that turn data and frameworks into something easier to scan

-• Carousel posts that distill articles into swipeable visual formats
+• Carousel posts that break an article into swipeable visual slides

-• Audio versions of articles (podcast episodes or narrated posts)
+• Audio versions of articles, whether as podcast episodes or narrated posts

-• Email newsletters that summarize and link to core content
+• Email newsletters that summarise and link to the core piece

-• Social quotes and snippets that promote core content
+• Social quotes and snippets that point people back to the main content

 Tier 3: Ephemeral content (low investment, immediate engagement)